genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/01_web-training-day1.md

 ```
 :::

-- In our **web/src/main/main.ts** file, which is our top level class of our application, make sure you imported and dependency injected the Navigation class.
+- In our **web/src/main/main.ts** file, which is the top-level class of our application, make sure you imported and dependency-injected the Navigation class.
 ```js {1,6} title='main.ts'
 import { Navigation } from '@genesislcap/foundation-header';